 While an insurance carrier can cancel your policy once the policy period has begun, the permissible reasons for such a cancellation are limited.
 If you fail to pay your premium even after mandatory notices and any applicable grace period has elapsed, non-payment of premiums can constitute a legitimate basis for cancellation.
 If you engaged in fraudulent misrepresentation when completing your insurance application, false statements or non-disclosures also can also justify a cancellation.
 However, the fraudulently provided answers or undisclosed facts must be “material,” which means the insurer would not have issued the policy or done so under the same terms had the carrier been aware of the facts at issue.

-Will divorce impact my life insurance coverage?
+Will divorce impact your life insurance coverage?

 The impact of a divorce decree on the beneficiary under a life insurance policy varies between states.
 In some states, a final divorce judgment automatically invalidates the designation of the former spouse as an insurance beneficiary.
 The policyholder in such a jurisdiction must update the beneficiary designation if the divorce decree provides that the beneficiary of the former spouse will not change.
 Even if this common arrangement was not part of the property division in the divorce, the insured will need to execute a new beneficiary designation naming the new intended beneficiary.
 If the insured fails to take this step, the death benefit will be paid to the estate of the decedent.